 - Customizable: veneers are customized to fit your individual smile in terms of color, shape, and size.
-Even when used to correct these issues, veneers still take your natural smile structure into account so that your veneers will blend with the rest of your smile and look like natural teeth.
+Even when used to correct these issues, veneers still take your natural smile structure into account blending in with the rest of your smile to look like natural teeth.

 - Durable: veneers are most commonly made from porcelain, which is a highly durable material.
 Porcelain is also known for its stain-resistant properties, meaning that not only are your veneers durable against chewing forces, but their color is also durable against staining agents.

 - Quick and Easy Application: within two visits over the course of a few weeks, veneers can be matched, manufactured, and placed onto your teeth.
 Once the veneers are placed, your smile is completely restored in terms of color, shape, and size.

 - No extended recovery: veneers do not require an extensive recovery process.
 Essentially, your normal chewing and speaking ability is only impaired until the anesthetic wears off.
 Once the anesthetic wears off, you can return to your normal diet and activities as usual.